-Christopher has held the post of Director of Music at St Mary-le-Tower, Ipswich from 2015.
-In this time the choir has appeared on BBC 1’s Songs of Praise and has broadcast a service on BBC Radio Suffolk.
-In addition to the five services a week, the choir tours annually, has recorded and given a world premiere of Ubi caritas by the Classic FM broadcaster and composer John Brunning, and has performed regular concerts including Vivaldi’s Gloria in D, with James Bowman CBE.
+Christopher was appointed Director of Music at St Mary-le-Tower, Ipswich in 2015.
+In this time the choir has appeared on BBC 1’s Songs of Praise and BBC Radio Suffolk and has premiered works by numerous composers.
+In addition to the six services a week, the choir tours regularly and gives frequent concert performances.
+Recent programmes include Pergolesi Stabat Mater, Vivaldi Gloria, Britten Ceremony of Carols and Handel Messiah.

-In addition to his post at St Mary-le-Tower, Christopher enjoys a varied musical career, singing with some of the UK’s leading ensembles such as the Marian Consort and the Dunedin Consort.
-He is also Musical Director of the Ipswich Chamber Choir, an Associate Conductor for the Pimlott Foundation, a singing teacher at Felsted School, a published composer and a freelance bass-baritone.
+In addition to his post at St Mary-le-Tower, Christopher enjoys a varied musical career as a freelance bass, having sung with some of the UK’s leading ensembles such as the Marian Consort and the Dunedin Consort.
+He has led RSCM workshops for the Diocese of St Edmundsbury & Ipswich, is a singing teacher at Ipswich School and Framlingham College, and is a published composer with Novello.

 Singing Teacher: Katie Smith